 Once we’d got to the meaty flesh, it was actually pretty good.
-The curry sauce was similar to that of chip shop curry, which makes sense as to why in the UK we call it ‘Chinese curry sauce’.
+The curry sauce was similar to that of chip shop curry.
+It now makes total sense as to why in the UK we call it ‘Chinese curry sauce’.

 The dish also had potatoes and other veg so was a real bonus.

-I on the other hand, played it safe by ordering my flavour of the holiday – Tom Yum soup, and a prawn and vegetable dish.
+I on the other hand, played it safe by ordering my flavour of the holiday – Tom Yum soup.
+I also added a prawn and vegetable dish.